-The mortgage interest deduction allows short-term rental property owners to deduct the interest portion of their mortgage payments as a business expense against rental income, reducing taxable income dollar-for-dollar.
-Unlike the primary residence mortgage interest deduction which has a $750,000 loan limit, investment property mortgage interest is fully deductible with no cap, making it one of the most substantial tax benefits for leveraged Airbnb investors.
+The mortgage interest deduction allows short-term rental property owners to deduct 100% of the interest portion of their mortgage payments as a business expense on Schedule E, reducing taxable rental income dollar-for-dollar.
+Unlike the primary residence deduction — which caps deductible mortgage debt at $750,000 — investment property mortgage interest carries no loan-amount limit, making it one of the most financially meaningful tax benefits available to leveraged Airbnb investors.

 | Tax Bracket | Year 1 Interest | Annual Tax Savings |